EPCCed/eidf-docs/docs/safe-haven-services/open-ondemand/apps/project-manager.md

 Create a project:

-1. Click **Project Manager**.
-1. The Project Manager will appear.
 1. Click **Create a new project**.
 1. Enter:
-    * **Name**: Hello World
+    * **Name**: Example
     * **Directory**: Leave as the default of '$HOME/ondemand/data/sys/dashboard/projects'.
     * **Group**: Leave as the default of your default user group.
 1. Select **Icon** e.g., 'smile'.
 1. Click **Save**.
-1. The Project Manager will reappear with the new Hello World project.
+1. The Project Manager will reappear with the new Example project and its icon.
-1. Click **Hello World**.
+1. Click **Example**.
-1. The Hello World project dashboard will appear.
+1. The Example project dashboard will appear.

 When a new project is created, the project files are created in a project directory: